valo/phoenix_with_nextjs/README.md

 on mobile devices.

-You also define your API using Phoenix, which is a very fast, easy to develop framework, which is very similar to Ruby on Rails.
+You also define your API using Phoenix, which is a very fast, easy to develop framework, very similar to Ruby on Rails.
 Most people rolling such setup use node.js as an API backend, which is not ideal when the backend starts scaling out and the complexity of the business logic increases.